guillermooo/sublime-undocs/source/search_and_replace/search_and_replace_files.rst

 =========

 To open the search panel for files, press ``Ctrl + Shift + F``.
-You can use the keyboard to control the search panel and some search actions:
+You can use the keyboard to control some search panel options and search actions:

 ==========================	===========
 Toggle Regular Expressions	``Alt + R``